CityU offers school teachers free training workshop on using IT in education

 Mr Ip Sing-piu, Principal of Shak Chung Shan Memorial Catholic Primary School, said blended learning enables students’ learning progress to be monitored systematically, helping teachers to easily tackle the problem of learning differences by checking students’ learning needs and progress.
 Mr Ip said he would use blended learning as the framework to implement his IT in education strategic plan and to develop his school-based curriculum.
 Blended learning also served as a framework for deep integration of IT in formal classroom teaching and out-of-class self learning.

 Mr Nicky Lee Hin-lun, an English subject teacher at St Patrick’s Catholic Primary School (Po Kong Village Road), observed that a CBL-designed curriculum has significantly improved students’ English proficiency.
 “The English reading course designed by the CBL System has effectively enhanced students’ reading skills.
-The design of chapter reading not only made my teaching in the classroom more interactive and smooth but also heightened students’ learning interest.” he said.
+The design of chapter reading not only made my teaching in the classroom more interactive and smooth but also heightened students’ learning interest,” he said.

 The CBL System will be upgraded each year according to the needs of teachers and students.
 In the coming school year, the system will add new features, such as pictorial story writing and creative writing, English phonetic and poetic writing, to inspire students’ creativity and increase their learning interest.
 Some challenging educational games will also be added to increase students’ enjoyment while learning.
-The system has already enhanced its functions to record and monitor students’ learning progress in order to help teachers better understand and deal with students’ learning differences and to help students, their parents and teachers to better understand their learning interests, needs and progress.
+The system has already enhanced its functions to record and monitor students’ learning progress in order to help teachers to better understand and deal with students’ learning differences and to help students, their parents and teachers to better understand their learning interests, needs and progress.